 The amphitheater will provide a stage with basic lighting and audio that can be used by community performing arts groups.
 During the open house, architects presented two possible design options for the stage.
-View high-resolution images of the two designs from different perspectives by clicking on the images below:
+View a high-resolution image of the selected design by clicking on the image below:

 In February 2020, the Village of Oswego offered a survey to residents about their event attendence habits and desires for more outdoor entertainment options.
 A total of 495 people, 90 percent of whom identified as Oswego residents, responded to the survey.
 In July 2020, residents were invited to offer their comments on the designs proposed at the open house.
 You can view responses to both surveys here:

 Entertainment Options Survey Responses

 Open House Online Comment Card Responses

 The Village hired acoustical engineer Threshold Acoustics to perform an analysis on the sound impacts of the proposed entertainment venue.
 Their report looked at different orientations to face the stage and found that due to the existing berming and separation from neighborhoods from the BNSF railroad tracks, detention pond, and the Orchard Road bridge, amplified sound typical of a concert and entertainment venue will not result in decibel levels that exceed our code requirements at residential neighborhoods (60dBA during the day, and 55dBA at night).
 Williams Architects further stated that the effects shown in the report can be lessened even further by incorporating some absorptive materials in the back wall of the stage structure.

 Click the image for a high-resolution version of the sound map.

 Requests for proposals from vendors are underway, and soil is being moved on the site.
 Watch our live stream of the building excitement!